ayj22/ayj22/README.md

 - 👀 I’m interested in Data Intelligence extracted from data using Data Science
 - 🌱 I’m currently learning new data science implementation
 - 💞️ I’m looking to collaborate on Data Science projects
-- 📫 How to reach me jain.ayush@northeastern.edu
+- 📫 How to reach me ayush.jainsy@gmail.com

 <!---
 ayj22/ayj22 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.